gaantoine/MastersFinalProject/README.md

 # MastersFinalProject

-My final project for my master's studies at MMU
+For my final project of my master's studies at Manchester Metropolitan University, I designed and developed this game.

+The game currently has no name.
+It is a first-person puzzle game where you use sounds to interact with NPCs and the environment to solve puzzles.

+The game was developed using Unreal Engine 5.6.1.
+The Unreal Engine project is a C++ project, though no custom C++ code has been added yet.